Cctns1981/reading-note/201/Class-05.md

 ## HTML Media

 ### What is a real world use case for the alt attribute being used in a website?
-*  It enable screen for readers to read information about what iamges are provide on the screen.
+*  It enable screen for readers to read information about what images are provide on the screen.

 ### How can you improve accessibility of images in an HTML document?